Laser Cooling and Hyperfine Measurements of Radium-225 Ions

-We thank Wes Campbell, Christian Sanner, and Anthony Ransford for helpful discussions.
+We thank Sam Brewer, Wes Campbell, Christian Sanner, Qiming Wu, and Anthony Ransford for helpful discussions.
 H.L. was supported by ONR Grant No.~N00014-21-1-2597 and M.F. was supported by DOE Award No. DE-SC0022034.
-R.A.R., R.K., A.S., H.D., C.A.H., X.S., L.S.W., and A.M.J. were supported by the Heising-Simons Foundation Award No.~2022-4066, the W.M.
-Keck Foundation, NIST Award No.~60NANB21D185, NSF NRT Award No.~2152201, the Eddleman Center, the Noyce Initiative, and NSF Award Nos.~2326810, 2146555, and 1912665.
+R.A.R., S.K., R.K., A.S., H.D., C.A.H., X.S., L.S.W., and A.M.J. were supported by the Heising-Simons Foundation Award No.~2022-4066, the W.M.
+Keck Foundation, NIST Award No.~60NANB21D185, NSF NRT Award No.~2152201, the Eddleman Center, the Noyce Initiative, NSF Award Nos.~2326810, 2146555, and 1912665, and ONR Award No. N00014-25-1-2131.
 A.N.G. acknowledges the support of startup funds and Michigan State University.
 The isotope used in this research was supplied by the U.S. Department of Energy Isotope Program, managed by the Office of Isotope R\&D and Production.